iparips/create-or-open-file-obsidian-plugin/README.md

-# Create or Open File - Obsidian Plugin
+# Create or open file plugin

-This Obsidian plugin helps you create and open files based on predefined patterns, making it easier to maintain your daily notes, weekly plans, and other regularly used documents.
-It reduces cognitive load by automating the creation of files you use frequently.
+This plugin helps create and open files based on predefined patterns, making it easier to maintain daily notes, weekly plans, and other regularly used documents.
+It reduces cognitive load by automating the creation of frequently used files.

 Please note, I work on this during my spare time of which I have very little.
-If you find any issues feel free to raise a PR, but note it might take me some time to get back to you.
+If there are any issues feel free to raise a PR, but note it might take me some time to respond.

 ## Features